Lyceum: Lyceum will used to disseminate certain course

 will be posted to this list.
 To mail a message to the list, type

-fbio242a@lists.bates.edu as the address. messages
+fbio242a@groups.bates.edu as the address.
+Messages

 mailed to the list from off campus that exceed 10MB will automatically